 Another Princeton book authored or coauthored by Robert Gibbons:

-Cloth: For sale only in the United States, Canada, and Japan
+Hardcover: For sale only in the United States, Canada, and Japan

-Paper: For sale only in the United States, Canada, and Japan
+Paperback: For sale only in the United States, Canada, and Japan